HBO's Scenes from a Marriage starring Jessica Chastain and Oscar Isaac: A raw, intimate portrait of love coming undone

 To the credit of writers Levi and Amy Herzog, there are ultimately no clear-cut villains here, just flawed, complicated humans trying to understand themselves and each other.
 The two make mistakes, and try to fix them.
 They judge each other's faults, then recognize similar faults in themselves.

 "There's no place in the world that would make me feel secure," Mira tells Jonathan in one of the first indications she may finally be cultivating a shred of self-awareness.
-The thrill of new lovers, promotions and fancy new high-rise apartments won't cure Mira's unhappiness.
-It has to be an inside job.
+The thrill of new lovers, promotions and fancy new high-rise apartments won't cure Mira's discontent.
+Happiness, we're reminded, has to be an inside job.

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.